 The DfE will also provide Ofsted with pupil data or use in school inspection.
-Where relevant, pupil information may also be share with post-16 learning institutions to minimise the administrative burden on applicate on for a course and to air the preparation of learning plans.
+Where relevant, pupil information may also be share with post-16 learning institutions to minimise the administrative burden on applicant of a course and to air the preparation of learning plans.